 Women’s 800m and 200m finals headline track and field events

 Track and field events heat up at the Tokyo Olympics as some big names compete in event finals.

-Reigning world champion Tamyra Mensah-Stock from Katy, TX will compete for gold in the 69kg women's freestyle final with a score of 4-1.
+Reigning world champion Tamyra Mensah-Stock from Katy, Texas, took the gold in the 69kg women's freestyle final with a score of 4-1.

 Mensah-Stock handily took down three opponents to get to the final.
 She dominated her first two opponents scoring 10-0 shutouts against Sara Dosho of Japan and Zhou Feng of China.
 The 28-year-old then topped Alla Cherkasova of Ukraine with a score of 10-4 to secure her spot in the championship.

-Watch the gold medal final live online or in the afternoon on USA.
+Watch the gold medal final Tuesday afternoon on USA.

 There are three disciplines in Olympic sports climbing: Bouldering, Speed, and Lead.
 Each participant must compete in all three, and a winner is determined by multiplying a competitor's placement in the various disciplines.
 The lowest score wins gold.
 Because each competitor must compete in all three disciplines, each climber must have a combination of speed, flexibility, and endurance if they wish to reach the podium.

 Team USA’s hopes of gold in men's sport climbing's Olympic debut rest on the shoulders of Nathaniel Coleman and Colin Duffy.
 The top eight in the qualification round move on to the final on Thursday morning.
 Duffy finished third, Coleman finished eighth.